 Raspberry variations seemed to be just dollops of raspberry goo, in red and white raspberry form.
 The tart itself was almost like an oatmeal cookie.
 It is sweet, and in fact, everything in this salad is on the sweet side, aside from the greens.
 Even the dressing is sweet.
 So keep that in mind.
 It was really delicious, I loved it, but it felt almost like a dessert.
 The tart itself is pretty big and very filling too.

-The Vegetable Dumplings are the vegan version of the braised beef dumplings on the regular menu, so again, if you have omnis with you, this flavor profile is the same except for the filling.
+Sadly, the Vegetable Dumplings are no longer on the updated (12/22) menu, truly disappointing as these were delicious.
+This is a vegan version of the braised beef dumplings on the regular menu, so again, if you have omnis with you, this flavor profile is the same except for the filling.
 The dumplings feature a Doenjang miso-cola onion sauce, radish, crispy garlic-chili oil, and pickled lotus root.

 The crystal dumpling dough is so smooth, mixed with the filling makes for some really interesting textures.
 These dumplings DO have a spicy kick to them!
 The sauce on top is filled with red pepper flakes so be aware of that if you can’t handle spice.
 I really enjoyed the kick and the flavors in this dish, I just wish there were a few more dumplings in there.

 The two vegan entrée options had me a little nervous, remembering the past pasta dish, and seeing photos of the risotto which was being served for a week or so before this menu update.
 However, I truly loved both dishes!
 Another update: the Bucatini is now no longer available.
 Here are photos for posterity: